trealla-prolog/trealla/README.md

 Hash a plain-text data string to a hexadecimal byte string representing the cryptographic strength hashed value.
-The options are *algorithm(Name)* where *Name* can be *sha256*, *sha384* or *sha512*, and optionally *hmac(Key)* where *Key* is a list of integer byte values.
+The options are *algorithm(Name)* where *Name* can be *sha256*, *sha384* or *sha512*, and optionally *hmac(Key)* where *Key* is a list of byte values.
 This predicate is only available when compiled with OpenSSL...

 	crypto_data_hash/3          # crypto_data_hash(+data,-hash,+options)